 There is no fee for EZ Pay.

-In order to best facilitate a smooth payment and allow for cushion should anything happen between draft date and disconnect date, we draft your account 12 days after the invoice date on your bill, which is five days before the due date reflected on your invoice.
+In order to best facilitate a smooth payment and allow for cushion should anything happen between draft date and disconnect date, we draft your account 16 days after the invoice date on your bill, which is 1 day before the due date reflected on your invoice.

 If this is not your first time accessing your account, you can simply login then click on My Profile from the 'Quick Pick Dashboard' then edit your password in the Security information inputs.
 Make sure you select 'Continue' to save all changes.

 You’ll click on My Account and then on Forgot Your Password under the login information fields.
 We’ll send you a temporary password via email.

 You can easily change your billing address, phone number, secondary account holders, email, charitable cause, and more by logging in and clicking on Account Settings.
 To update payment information and debit or credit card on file, log in and click on Payments & Billing.

 To change your service address, please select Transfer My Service under the Manage My Service link.